PSYCHOLOGICAL WELLNESS CENTER

 HOW LONG IS A SESSION?

-Therapy or consulting sessions typically last 45-50 minutes.
+Therapy sessions typically last 45-55 minutes.
 For children, we may split the session spending some time with the child, the parent, or the parent and child together.
 Group therapy sessions are one hour.
 Psychological evaluations vary in length.
 Please contact us to discuss your evaluation needs and we can give you an idea of the time required to complete the evaluation.

 CAN I BE FRIENDS WITH MY THERAPIST?